janfuhrer/podsalsa/docs/slsa/sigstore/README.md

 ![Verification](../../assets/sigstore/verification.png)

-The whole verification process is automated and can be done with the Sigstore Cosign or the slsa-verifier tool.
+The whole verification process is automated and can be done with the Sigstore `cosign` or the `slsa-verifier` tool.

 ## Examples